A Little About Jacob.

 I went to college at the University of Arkansas, and quickly learned that I wasn't particularly good at school, so I dropped out and moved to Quetzaltenango, Guatemala to chase a girl.

-The girl and I moved back to Arkansas and we've been married thirteen years now.
-We have three amazing kids, two kayaks, one dog, and a pop-up camper.
+The girl and I moved back to Arkansas and we've been married since 2004.
+We have three amazing kids, two kayaks, one dog, and a decent pop-up camper.

 After an embarrassing number of years slogging through the last bit of college, I finally graduated with a bachelors degree in Construction Management, which I only sort-of used.
-I've been a full-time photographer since the beginning of 2009.
+I've been a full-time photographer since the fall of 2008.

 Early Photography Career